-The Main Library has thirteen group study rooms, seating between five to eight students.
+The Main Library has thirteen group study rooms, seating between five and eight students.
 They are not for use as individual study areas, and are not for meetings between students and tutors, mentors, etc. Each has an LCD screen, which you can attach a device to using the cables provided.
 They all have a whiteboard, except rooms 4, 5, 9 and 10 - please bring your own whiteboard markers/dry-wipe pens.

 They can be booked in advance online, or you can book it at the door using your University ID card.
 They're available during our service hours.